yarenty/quotes/src/Mark_Twain/README.md

 I have never really let my schooling interfere with my education.
 Humor is mankind's greatest blessing.
 Continuous improvement is better than delayed perfection.
+The best way to cheer yourself up is to try to cheer somebody else up.